How to Identify Old Jewelry Marks: Gold, Silver and Maker Stamps

-Close-up of jewelry maker marks and hallmarks being reviewed
+Close-up of old jewelry maker marks and hallmarks under appraisal lighting

-Marks are evidence.
-Appraisers still check material, construction, stones, condition, and comparable sales before value.
+Marks are useful evidence, but jewelry value still depends on material, construction, stones, condition, and market support.

 Found an old mark and want to know if it matters?